 If you’re wondering, Mokumokuren are essentially harmless; that is, apart from them being incredibly creepy and annoying.
-That said, with Japanese art often depicting entire Shoji walls full of distressed Mokumokuren eyes, one wonders whether they rapidly proliferate the moment a pair appears.
+On the other hand, with Japanese art often depicting entire Shoji walls full of distressed Mokumokuren eyes, one wonders whether they rapidly proliferate the moment a pair appears.

 Worse, there is scant information about what happens if you try to patch the holes.
 Do the eyes simply disappear?
 Would there be ghostly bloodcurdling screams if the eyes are poked?
 Would you go blind in retribution?

 Such questions will keep you up at night.
-While the eyeful Yokai watching your every move, every minute.
+While the eyeful Yokai watch your every move, every minute.

 2. Kasa Obake (傘おばけ)

-The Kasa Obake is the umbrella version of a Tsukumogami, and is usually depicted as having one eye, a wagging tongue, two arms, and a sandal-wearing foot where the handle is.
-Nowadays world-famous thanks to replicas of it being sold as souvenirs at Japanese tourist areas, the Kasa Obake is likely considered by many as an adorable Yokai, because of its somewhat Kawaii i.e. cute appearance.
+Coming to Kasa Obake, this is the umbrella version of a Tsukumogami, and is usually depicted as having one eye, a wagging tongue, two arms, and a sandal-wearing foot where the handle is.
+Nowadays world-famous thanks to replicas of it being sold as souvenirs at Japanese tourist areas like Asakusa, the Kasa Obake is likely considered by many foreigners as an adorable Yokai, because of its somewhat Kawaii i.e. cute appearance.

 Nonetheless, having one in your home is still decisively a nuisance.
 For a start, just imagine a wet and filthy one enthusiastically hopping all over your carpets.
 Or worse, having to chase after one when you need to go out during a downpour.

 Like the Mokumokuren and the Kasa Obake, the Akaname is physically harmless.
 However, chances are, you’d find it even more unbearable than the other two annoying Yokai.